 1. Pig iron

-Also known as cast iron.
+It is also known as cast iron.

-It can be cast but not forged.
+It can be cast, but it cannot be forged.

 2. Wrought iron

 Wrought iron, also known as relatively pure iron or pure iron, is refined from pig iron with a carbon content below 0.02%.

 To be considered pure iron, it must have very low levels of impurities such as carbon, phosphorus, and sulfur.

 Wrought iron is difficult to smelt and has a higher manufacturing cost compared to pig iron and steel.